yossioo/ROS-Hacks/README.md

 The shortcuts can be run in a **new** terminal after the installation. _Note: re-sourcing `~/.bashrc` isn't enough._

 Complete list of the shortcuts can be seen in  [`inputrc`](inputrc) file.
-Few of them presented below:
+Few of them are presented below:

 | Shortcut | Executed command | Description |
 | ------ | ------ |  ------ |